tsinghua-cel/bf_workspace/README.md

 We have designed two experiments that can be executed on different versions of Prysm.
 This repository only retains the operational scripts for Prysm v4.0.5 and Prysm v5.2.0, located in `v4/runtest.sh` and `v5/runtest.sh`, respectively.

-- Simple experiments
+- Simple experiments: Completely random strategies are generated for attacks.
-- Strategy experiments
+- Strategy experiments: Extend known attacks to generate new strategies for attacks.

 ---